awsdocs/amazon-connect-admin-guide/doc_source/real-time-metrics-definitions.md

 Count of contacts currently in the queue\.

-To learn how this is different from Scheduled contacts in a callback scenario, see [How Initial Delay Affects Scheduled and In Queue Metrics](scheduled-vs-inqueue.md)\.
+To learn how this is different from Scheduled contacts in a callback scenario, see [How Initial delay affects Scheduled and In queue metrics](scheduled-vs-inqueue.md)\.

 In the [GetCurrentMetricData ](https://docs.aws.amazon.com/connect/latest/APIReference/API_GetCurrentMetricData.html) API, this metric is `CONTACTS_IN_QUEUE`\.